 Well, remember, those enzymes which have kinase in their name, meaning that enzyme adds phosphate to the molecule while the phosphatase enzyme removes the phosphate from the molecule.
 So it is concluded from this that the kinase enzyme proceeds the glycolysis in the forward direction while the phosphatase enzyme stops and reverses the glycolysis.

-For this let me take two conditions of glucose level in blood.
+For this let me take two conditions of glucose levels in the blood.

 Which are these two conditions?